Before your studies

 As many of our applicants require a student visa and/or are intending to apply for a scholarship, we highly encourage you to submit all the required documents, including the online application form in the suggested timeframe stated above.

-The processing of a student visa application at the German authorities usually lasts three months or longer.
+The processing of a student visa application at the German authorities usually takes three months or longer.

 Please submit the following documents via e-mail to icm@ ash-berlin.eu: